ibrhabash/AraibcPdfUnicodeGlyphsResharper/README.md

 # AraibcPdfUnicodeGlyphsResharper
-this can be use with itext7 and also with PdfSharp the following example show how to use with PsdSharp.
+this can be use with itext7 and also with PdfSharp the following example show how to use with PdfSharp.
 MigraDoc

 ```csharp
 using PdfSharp.Drawing;